-This is my most recent published book.
-It is a revision and update of the book, Victory of the Spirit: Meditations on Black Quotations, originally published by Warner Books in 1996.
+This is a revision and update of the book, Victory of the Spirit: Meditations on Black Quotations, originally published by Warner Books in 1996.
 After Warner took that book out of print, I reorganized and updated it.
 I also changed the subtitle to "Reflections on My Journey," the one I originally preferred, then published it myself.
 This publication is from the imprint Sabayt Publlications that I established in 1986, but which had been dormant since I licensed Famous Black Quotations to Warner in 1994.

 Both the 1996 and the 2011 editions of Victory of the Spirit are available online, but they have different covers and different subtitles.
 Of course, I prefer that you purchase the newest one.

 This is the collected edition of the first two books I published under the Sabayt Publications imprint.
 To date, it has sold more copies than any of my other books, not only in the U.S., but around the world.
 When I met a reader from the Caribbean, he told me how grateful he was to see quotations from throughout the African diaspora.

 This popular title includes over 300 quotations--the best known, plus many that have become better known--all by people of African descent.
 Now, these words can be with you always, in a single, easy-to-use volume.
 From Aesop to Angelou, from Marcus Garvey to Martin Luther King, from Nat Turner to Nelson Mandela; here are the words you want for effective speaking and inspired thinking and writing.